 The next pages will cover the various aspects of configuring a template.

-We would love to hear your feedback!
-Shoot us a quick email to [feedback at APISimulator.com] to let us know what you think.
+We would love to hear your feedback - send us a quick email to [feedback at APISimulator.com]

 Happy API Simulating!